LABSN/mnefun/doc/overview.rst

         ['genz_proc', 'genz_[0-9]+_[0-9]+a']

-    which means "exclude anything with 'genz_proc'; or anything starting with 'genz\_', followed by at least one number, followed by '_', folwwed by at least one number, followed by 'a'" -- the latter being useful when subjects should be named ``genz100_9a`` but have some duplicate directories named ``genz_100_9a``. run_names : list of str
+    which means "exclude anything with 'genz_proc'; or anything with a substring that has 'genz\_', followed by at least one number, followed by '_', followed by at least one number, followed by 'a'" -- the latter being useful when subjects should be named ``genz100_9a`` but have some duplicate directories named ``genz_100_9a``. run_names : list of str
     Run names for the paradigm.
 runs_empty : list of str